Getting Started with Angular and Electron

 Running the application

-Finally, run the following command line to start the application.
-The Syncfusion Essential JS 2 menu component will be rendered in the Electron framework.
+To launch the application, execute the following command lines.
+The Syncfusion Essential JS 2 Menu component will be rendered within the Electron framework:

 npm run electron-build